 However, reservations are bound to be filled up long before the actual holiday, and transportation before and after Tet is bound to be sketchy at best (everybody wants to be home for Tet!).
 Also, many tourist spots are closed for several days between Tet.

 Expect prices to be jacked up to the maximum throughout the Tet holiday.
-Don't take it personally – everyone else is paying up, too.
-(Read about money in Vietnam.)
+Don't take it personally; everyone else is paying more, too.

 The Vietnamese capital is the best place to see traditional Tet celebrations taking place, all taking place between the second and seventh day of the festival week.

-At the stroke of midnight on Tet eve (February 16, 2018), fireworks shows will go off at five key areas across Hanoi: Thong Nhat Park, Van Quan Lake, Lac Long Quan Flower Garden, My Dinh Stadium and Hoan Kiem Lake.
+At the stroke of midnight on Tet eve, fireworks shows will go off at five key areas across Hanoi: Thong Nhat Park, Van Quan Lake, Lac Long Quan Flower Garden, My Dinh Stadium and Hoan Kiem Lake.

 On the fifth day of the Lunar Month, Hanoi citizens flock to Dong Da Hill southwest of the capital to celebrate Dong Da Festival, which commemorates a victory over invading Chinese forces (the hills in the area are actually burial mounds, covering the remains of over 200,000 Chinese soldiers buried on the battlefield).

-On the sixth day, the Co Loa Citadel to Hanoi's north sees costumed locals forming a procession, much as their ancestors did long ago, in the Co Loa Festival; only today, civilians march in the parade, instead of the former military officials and government mandarins.
+On the sixth day, the Co Loa Citadel to Hanoi's north sees costumed locals forming a procession, much as their ancestors did long ago, in the Co Loa Festival.
+Nowadays, civilians march in the parade, instead of the former military officials and government mandarins.

 Visiting Hue during Tet

-The Hue imperial citadel, located in the former royal capital of Hue, has seen a renaissance of royal-era traditions, none more significant than the raising of the cay neu, or Tet pole, on the palace grounds.
+The Hue imperial citadel, located in the former royal capital of Hue, has seen a renaissance of royal-era traditions.
+The most significant is the raising of the cay neu, or Tet pole, on the palace grounds.

 The cay neu repeats itself as a traditional bamboo plant in millions of Vietnamese homes, but the one in the Hue citadel is the biggest and flashiest.
 The first cay neu was traditionally first set up by the Buddha to drive away evil monsters.